robert17/iotf-rtd/docs/intro/getting_started.rst

 Getting started with the Internet of Things Foundation Quickstart Service
 ==========================================================================

 The Internet of Things Foundation Quickstart service is a tool demonstrating how quickly and easily you can get devices connected with the Internet of Things Foundation.
-The Quickstart service can be used with a device or by using the IoT Sensor which you can find `here <https://quickstart.internetofthings.ibmcloud.com/iotsensor/>`__.
+The Quickstart service can be used with a device or, if you don't have a device to hand, you can simulate a device using the IoT Sensor which you can find `here <https://quickstart.internetofthings.ibmcloud.com/iotsensor/>`__.

-These instructions are intended to allow users to connect devices to the Internet of Things Foundation Quickstart service.
-However, there are several restrictions as a part of the Quickstart service which are not present in the registered service.

 To connect to the Quickstart service, users must speak MQTT.
 MQTT 3.1 is the minimum level required, however, version 3.1.1 provides better functionality.
-See below for more details on the additional functionality of MQTT 3.1.1.
+For more information on the additional functionality of MQTT 3.1.1 see `here <../messaging/mqtt.html#/>`__.

 There are several programming guides which you can use to connect to Quickstart in a language of your preference, you can find documentation for them `here <../libraries/programmingguides.html#/>`__.